 Careers education curriculum intent

-The school careers plan and Gatsby Benchmarks for 2020-2021 can be found attached below.
+The school careers strategy and plan can be found attached below.
 They include details of how the school plans to measure the impact of individual elements of the careers programme.
 The overall effectiveness of the careers programme is measured quantitatively through study of destinations data and qualitatively through discussions with staff and students held by the careers leader and careers advisor as well as through student surveys.

-The Greenford High School Careers plan will be reviewed in July 2021.
+Please note the Greenford High School Careers plan is currently under review.
 For more information on how you can become involved in careers at Greenford High School, please contact the school careers leader.

 Curriculum Intent – what is Greenford High School aiming to achieve through its Careers Education curriculum?